-Keep it simple with these tips and tricks to make a moist easy Christmas pudding recipe in one hour then steam in a slow cooker.
-The best Christmas recipes are ones like this that have been handed down through generations and finessed over many years.
-It’s the little tips, tricks and adjustments along the way that guarantees success and a truly Australian Christmas pudding.
+Get festive in no time with this step-by-step guide to a moist and easy Christmas pudding recipe.
+This slow cooker Christmas pudding can be prepared in just one hour and then steamed.
+The best recipes are ones like this that have been handed down through generations and finessed over many years.
+It’s the little tips, tricks and adjustments along the way that guarantee success

 My thanks to dear friend MV who has shared her family’s easy Christmas Pudding recipe here and for all the puddings she has made me over the years.